Frequently Asked Questions

 What is the Pacific Council?

 The Pacific Council is a membership-based international affairs organization headquartered in Los Angeles.
-The mission of the Pacific Council is to give more effective voice to West Coast perspectives on critical global policy issues.
-Founded in 1995 in partnership with the Council on Foreign Relations, the Pacific Council is a private, independent, non-partisan, non-profit 501c(3) organization incorporated in the state of California.
+The mission of the Pacific Council is to build the vast potential of the West Coast for impact on global issues, discourse, and policy.
+Founded in 1995 in cooperation with the Council on Foreign Relations and the University of Southern California (USC), the Pacific Council is a private, independent, non-partisan, non-profit 501c(3) organization incorporated in the state of California.

 What does the Pacific Council do?

 The Pacific Council informs and engages leaders on the West Coast, galvanizing them to effect change on global issues, discourse, and policy.
 Our membership network is built on a shared commitment to international affairs and strengthened by frequent dialogue and collaboration.
 Through the briefings, roundtables, conferences, panel discussions, and international delegations we convene, we provide regular opportunities for our members to exchange ideas with policymakers and opinion leaders from the United States and around the world.